Diophantine Geometry over Groups VIII: Stability

-By the techniques presented in section 3 of [Se2] (that constructs graded formal limit groups), with this collection of sequences, we can associate finitely many limit groups, that are all $duo$ $closures$ of the given duo limit group (associated with the duo family), $duo$, i.e., limit groups that form a closure of both completions, $Comp(d_1,p,a)$ and $Comp(d_2,q,a)$, that are associated with the duo family, $duo$.
-Furthermore, with each such duo closure, there is an associated map from one of the boundedly many duo families that are associated with the duo limit groups, $Duo_1,\ldots,Duo_t$, into the duo closure.
+By the techniques that are presented in section 3 of [Se2] (that constructs graded formal limit groups), with this collection of duo test sequences and their extended values, we can associate finitely many limit groups, that are all $duo$ $closures$ of the given duo limit group that is dual to (i.e., the coordinate group of) the rectangle, $rectangle$, i.e., limit groups that are amalgamated products of closures of the two completions, $Comp_1(d_1,p,a)$ and $Comp_2(d_2,q,a)$, that are associated with the rectangle, $rectangle$.

-Since the graded limit group we started with, $Rgd(x,p,q,a)$, is rigid, and the test sequences of the duo family, $duo$, that we consider, restrict to configuration homomorphisms, the collection of test sequences of the duo family, $duo$, that restrict to configuration homomorphisms that can be extended to specializations of the (boundedly many) duo families of the duo limit groups, $Duo_1,\ldots,Duo_t$, that are associated with the fibers that are associated with $q_1$ in the initial level of the universal diagram, has a product structure. i.e., if $\{(d_1(n),p(n),d_2(n),q(n),a)\}$ and $\{(\hat d_1(n), \hat p(n), \hat d_2(n), \hat q(n),a)\}$ are such test sequences of $duo$, for which their corresponding (restricted) configuration homomorphisms can be extended to specializations of the same duo family that is associated with $Duo_1,\ldots,Duo_t$, then so is the restrictions to configuration homomorphisms of the test sequence: $\{(\hat d_1(n), \hat p(n),d_2(n),q(n),a)\}$.

-Suppose that the given (finite) set of closures of the given duo family, $duo$, is not yet a covering closure.
-For each subcollection of the boundedly many duo families associated with $Duo_1,\ldots,Duo_t$ that were chosen previously (i.e., those associated with $q_1$ in the initial level of the universal diagram), we choose a specialization of the parameters $q$ that satisfies the following properties (if such exists): \roster \item"{(i)}" there exists a specialization of the variables $d_2$ so that $(d_2,q)$ can be extended to a specialization that factors through the duo family, $duo$, and restricts to a configuration homomorphism.

-\item"{(ii)}" let $\{(d_1(n),p(n),a)\}$ be an arbitrary test sequence of specializations of $Comp(d_1,p,a)$ (which is a subgroup of the given duo limit group $Duo$), for which the sequence: $\{(d_1(n),p(n),d_2,q,a)\}$ is contained in the duo family, $duo$, and restricts to configuration homomorphisms, and for which no (infinite) subsequence of the sequence, $\{(d_1(n),p(n),a)\}$, can be extended to a test sequence of specializations of the duo family, $duo$, that extend to specializations that factor through one of the closures of $duo$ that are associated with the given subcollection of the (boundedly many) duo families that are associated with $Duo_1,\ldots,Duo_t$ (and with $q_1$).

-Then no (infinite) subsequence of the sequence $\{d_1(n),p(n),d_2,q,a)\}$ (which is a sequence of specializations of $duo$) restricts to configuration homomorphisms that can be extended to specializations of the given subcollection of the (boundedly many) duo families that are associated with $Duo_1,\ldots,Duo_t$ and with the fibers associated with $q_1$ in the initial level of the universal diagram. \endroster Since so far we have associated with the given duo family, $duo$, only boundedly many duo families that are associated with $Duo_1,\ldots,Duo_t$, these have only boundedly many subcollections.
-We continue only with those subcollections for which there exists a specialization of the parameters $q$, that satisfies properties (i) and (ii).